 First Point of Contact for All IDS Ecosystems

 It is important to note that this first implementation will be a blueprint and it will not limit nor force the upcoming participants to stick to that specific ecosystem.
-The IDS initiative acts, indeed, as a provider of an infrastructure for data sharing ecosystems to facilitate the standardization and control mechanisms.
+The IDS initiative acts, indeed, as a provider of infrastructure for data sharing ecosystems to facilitate the standardization and control mechanisms.
 What we should therefore imagine is not a single IDS ecosystem, but multiple IDS-based digital ecosystems, not a single and central certification body but a federation of certification bodies, and so on.
-In this scenario, the Rule Book will represent the first point of contact for the implementation, governance and operational activities of all these IDS ecosystems.
+In this scenario, the Rule Book will represent the first point of contact for the implementation, governance, and operational activities of all these IDS ecosystems.

 The target groups of this document span from developers to managers and lawyers and belong to the whole variety of participants in the ecosystem: the essential-service providers, the data-user companies, and the data-provider companies.